Immunization of immunocompromised persons: Canadian Immunization Guide

 Non-live vaccines

-All routine non-live vaccines should be given (or repeated) for HSCT recipients generally beginning 6 to 12 months post-transplant (pneumococcal conjugate vaccine may be given beginning at 3 to 6 months post-transplant, non-live influenza vaccine may be given beginning at 4 to 6 months post-transplant).
+All routine non-live vaccines should be given (or repeated) for HSCT recipients generally beginning 6 to 12 months post-transplant (Pneu-C-20 and COVID-19 vaccines may be given beginning at 3 months post-transplant; non-live influenza vaccine may be given beginning at 4 to 6 months post-transplant).
 Pneumococcal conjugate vaccine and Hib vaccine should be given regardless of age.
-Those 2 years of age or older should receive pneumococcal polysaccharide vaccine at 12 to 18 months post-transplant (6 to 12 months after the last dose of pneumococcal conjugate vaccine) if no GVHD.
-Hepatitis B vaccine should be given at double the dose used in the routine 3-dose schedule.
-HPV vaccine should be given using a 3-dose schedule, regardless of age.
+A dose of RSV vaccine is recommended for adults 75 years of age and older.
+Hepatitis B vaccine should be given at double the dose used in the routine 3-dose schedule, and serology should be assessed post series completion.
+If indicated, HPV vaccine should be given using a 3-dose schedule, regardless of age-based schedules.
 For individuals with increased risk of meningococcal disease because of underlying medical conditions (e.g., functional hyposplenia), quadrivalent conjugate meningococcal is recommended and serogroup B meningococcal vaccine should be offered.
 Meningococcal vaccines are also recommended for individuals at increased risk of exposure to meningococcal disease (e.g., from travel or occupation).

 The primary series (initial or repeat) of COVID-19 vaccine should be initiated 3 to 6 months after HSCT.
 In general, it is recommended that the immunization of immunocompromised persons occur at a time when the immune response can be maximized.
 However, delaying COVID-19 vaccination to maximize the immune response needs to be weighed against the risk of infection while waiting, taking into consideration risk of exposure and local transmission of SARS-CoV-2.
 Time of initiation should also take into account the immune status of the HSCT recipient, including B-lymphocyte counts, receipt of immunosuppressive therapy currently or within the past 3 months, rituximab therapy or other anti-B cell monoclonal antibody within the last 12 months, and active GVHD or moderate to severe cGVHD.